jasmine/jasmine/README.markdown

 There are spy-specfic matchers that are very handy.

-`wasCalled()` returns true if the object is a spy and was called
+`wasCalled()` passes if the object is a spy and was called

-`wasCalledWith(arguments)` returns true if the object is a spy and was called with the passed arguments
+`wasCalledWith(arguments)` passes if the object is a spy and was called with the passed arguments

-`wasNotCalled()` returns true if the object is a spy and was not called
+`wasNotCalled()` passes if the object is a spy and was not called

-`wasNotCalledWith(arguments)` returns true if the object is a spy and was not called with the passed arguments
+`wasNotCalledWith(arguments)` passes if the object is a spy and was not called with the passed arguments

 Spies can be trained to respond in a variety of ways when invoked: